royaltm/spectrusty-tutorial/step1.md

 }
 ```

-The [PixelBuffer] trait consists of methods for handling the way pixel colors are being placed into the raw slices of bytes, sometimes called video frame buffers.
-There are a few implementations of `PixelBuffer` available in [video::pixel] module for most common pixel formats.
-For the purpose of this example we will use [PixelBufA24] which defines a single color pixel as an array of 3 bytes representing: red, green and blue channels.
-The [SpectrumPalRGB24] is an implementation of the `Palette` trait providing particular colors.
+The [PixelBuffer] trait provides methods for handling the way pixel colors are being placed into the raw slices of bytes, sometimes called video frame buffers.
+There are a few implementations of `PixelBuffer` available in the [video::pixel] module for most common pixel formats.
+For the purpose of this example, we will use [PixelBufA24] that defines a single color pixel as an array of 3 bytes representing: red, green, and blue channels.
+The [SpectrumPalRGB24] is an implementation of the [Palette] trait providing particular colors.

-Functions such as: `is_running`, `update_keys`, `acquire_video_buffer` and `update_display` depend solely on the emulator host environment and is out of the scope of the Spectrusty's library (with some notable exceptions).
+Functions such as: `is_running`, `update_keys`, `acquire_video_buffer`, and `update_display` depend solely on the emulator host environment and is out of the scope of the Spectrusty's library (with some notable exceptions).
 The implementation of this should be provided by the emulator builder.
-However the [spectrusty-utils] crate provides some helper methods to ease this task even further.
+However, the [spectrusty-utils] crate provides some helper methods to ease this task even further.

-You should definitely check the implementation of this tutorial [step1.rs] or the examples directory of SPECTRUSTY repository to see how it can be done for [SDL2] or even a [web browser].
+You may later check the implementation of this tutorial [step1.rs] or the examples directory of SPECTRUSTY repository to see how it can be done for [SDL2] or even a [web browser].

 Now let's look inside our new `ZxSpectrum`'s methods: